CCF Visits TravellerSpace

 Visiting Teyluva Centre, Lucy and Shannon were able to see the real impact TravellerSpace is having on their communities, with the support of CCF, learning more about the services they provide and the individuals benefitting from their important work.

-CCF are committed to increasing the equitability of our grant funding to support our most marginalised communities.
-We will soon be engaging with training from TravellerSpace to further build understanding of how we can better support this community across Cornwall.
+CCF are committed to increasing the reach of our grant funding to support our most marginalised communities.
+We will soon be engaging with training from TravellerSpace to build our understanding of how we can better support this community across Cornwall.

 Find out more about TravellerSpace.